 For instance, colonoscopies help doctors detect bowel cancer, which is one of Ireland's most common cancers.
-At the end of 2019, 253 new people were waiting over four weeks for an urgent colonoscopy^{xxxii}; but by the end of 2021 the number was 4,000^{xxxii}.
-At the end of May 2022, 7,267 of 13,196 (55%) people were on the NTPF "active" in-patient day case waiting list for colonoscopy for over 13 weeks, meaning they have not yet received an appointment time.
+At the end of 2019, 253 new people were waiting over four weeks for an urgent colonoscopy but by the end of 2021 the number was 4,000 the end of 2021, 7,267 of 13,196 (55%) people were on the NTPF "active" in-patient day case waiting list for colonoscopy for over 13 weeks, meaning they have not yet received an appointment time.

 Waiting times for scheduled appointments and procedures have been adversely affected by the COVID-19 pandemic.
-By year-end, new attendances in 2020 at rapid access clinics (RACs) for investigation of patients with suspected cancer were at 88% of 2019 figures.^{xxxiv}
+By year-end, new attendances in 2020 at rapid access clinics (RACs) for investigation of patients with suspected cancer were at 88% of 2019 figures.
+XXXIV knock-on delays to treatment with the number of patients receiving radiation oncology between January and November 2021 stands at 85% of 2019 activity.\\

 The most significant concern is that the longer cancer is left untreated, the more likely it is to be fatal.
-For example, delays in routine radiology services are causing knock-on delays to treatment with the number of patients receiving radiation oncology between January and November 2021 stands at 85% of 2019 activity.
+For example, delays in routine radiology services are causing

 The latest available figures show 15,674 people referred for a routine colonoscopy had been waiting longer than 13 weeks as of the end of March.
 Such delays can lead to cancer being diagnosed at a later stage of the disease, when treatment options are limited, and the prognosis is worse.
-The indirect consequences of such strain include a 10-14% reduction in cancer diagnoses in 2020^{xxxvi}, in addition to deferred tests and treatment delay.^{xxxvii} 'Missing' cancers are now entering the health system, and causing additional strain on services.
+The indirect consequences of such strain include a 10-14% reduction in cancer diagnoses in 2020, in addition to deferred tests and treatment delay.
+Missing' cancers are now entering the health system, and causing additional strain on services.